South Beyond 6000 Challenge (SB6K)

 1. The true summit of each mountain must be reached.

-2. Climb all 40 peaks by routes involving hiking at least 5 miles with an ascent of at least 500 feet.
+2. Climb all 40 peaks by routes (per hike) of at least 5 miles with an ascent of at least 500 feet.
 In many cases, roads come close to the summits, and the return trip may be made by auto.
 However, where descent by trail is specified, return trip must be made on foot.

 3. For alternate routes other than those in the hike data base, send a description to one of the committee members for approval.
 This is to assure that the hike meets South Beyond 6000 standards and to compile a list of new routes for others to follow in the future.
 When you describe a route, please give as much detail as possible